SveSop/nvidia-libs/README.md

 and you can run some small CUDA tests to verify your CUDA adapter like this:
 `WINEPREFIX=/your/wine/prefix wine bin/cudatest.exe`

 PS.
-You must install said libraryfile in your WINEPREFIX (see above)
+You must install said libraryfiles in your WINEPREFIX (see above)

 ### Bottles
 Added a script that will install the libraries in a bottle.